un-ts/vue-translator/README.md

 ```

 Then `$t` will be `translator` generated above, if you don't mind user's locale cookie and not pass `translator` instance into `user context`, it will fallback to the default `translator`.

+Remember, always get translator instance via `this.$t` of `context.translator` instead of `Vue.translator` unless you are not handling user request.

 ## Feature Request or Troubleshooting